-All Cannings is a ‘voluntary controlled’ primary school, one of more than two thousand throughout the country comprising just over half of all the church schools.
+All Cannings is a ‘voluntary controlled’ primary school, one of approximately 2000 throughout the country and making up just over half of the Church of England primary schools..

 Voluntary Controlled schools are 'managed' by the Local Authority whilst maintaining the following distinctive characteristics:

 - No one group of governors is in a majority.
 Church or Foundation Governors are in a minority;

 - The Local Authority employs the staff, but they are appointed by the governors;

 - The Local Authority is responsible for admission arrangements;

 - The Local Authority can advise the Governing Body; the Diocesan Board of Education may be given the same opportunity to advise;